AviatrixSystems/Docs/HowTos/transit_segmentation_faq.rst

 - Segmentation is also not allowed if Aviatrix Transit Gateway instance type is C5n.18xlarge.
 - If two Aviatrix Transit Gateways are peered together and one of them has FireNet Egress enabled, through Aviatrix Transit Gateway peering the Spoke VPC/VNets may be connected.
 The work around is to have FireNet Egress enabled on each Aviatrix Transit FireNet.
 - Duplicated CIDRs that cross domains or cross transits may not work all the time.
 Aviatrix does not support duplicated CIDRs that cross domains or cross transits.
+- Overlapping CIDRs advertised from on-prem to different Spoke security domains connected to one Aviatrix Transit Gateway is not supported.

 .. |transit_segmentation| image:: transit_segmentation_faq_media/transit_segmentation.png